EarthScope/ispaq/README.md

 # as key:value and made made available to ISPAQ.
 #
 ```
-**Metric** aliases can be any of one of the predefined options or any user created *alias: metric* combination,
+**Metric** aliases can be any of one of the predefined options or any user-created *alias: metric* combination,
 where *metric* can be a single metric name or a comma separated list of valid metric names.
 Aliases cannot be
 combinations of other aliases.
 Example, "myMetrics: num_gaps, sample_mean, cross_talk".